 Using this method of poaching salmon in olive oil at a low temperature in the oven will result in extremely tender and succulent fish.

-Roast whole chicken legs served over kale and cannellini beans with lemon for a quick healthy-ish weeknight dinner.
+Roast whole chicken legs served over kale and cannellini beans with lemon for a quick healthy-ish weeknight dinner perfect for winter seasonal cooking.

 This tasty pizza is covered with flavorful, crumbled homemade lamb merguez sausage, fragrant confit tomatoes, shallots and garlic, shaved fennel and cheese.